soft-matter/pims_nd2/pims_nd2/ND2SDK/win/ReadMe.txt

 1) Content of this package
 --------------------------
  ReadMe.txt           - This file
- doc                  - documentation folder.
-Open doc/index.html in web browser bin				  - Windows dlls and example executables for 32 and 64 bit system src                  - sources of example projects lib			      - import library include	          - Header file defining SDK interface.
+ doc                  - documentation folder bin                  - Windows dlls and example executables for 32 and 64 bit system src                  - sources of example projects lib                  - import library include              - Header file defining SDK interface.
 Required for linking with ND2 SDK framework

 2) Examples
 ------------------------------
- ND2ReadSDK_simple    - simple application displaying image and additional text info available for 32 a 64 bit system ND2ReadSDK_QT        - complex application with QT GUI using the most of the SDK features available for 32 bit system only
+ ND2ReadSDK_simple    - simple application displaying image and additional text info available for 32 and 64 bit system ND2ReadSDK_QT        - complex application with QT GUI using the most of the SDK features available for 32 and 64 bit system

 3) Running examples
 ------------------------------